 Before: What’s the story?

 Strategic anchoring is crucial if the engagement survey is to be understood as an important project and thereby also to be prioritized in a busy workday – by employees as well as managers.
 A common pitfall is the false dichotomy between business and HR, between profit and people.
 We know for a fact that the engagement of the employees is strongly correlated with the customer experience and satisfaction.
 Especially for your customer facing employees.
 In other words, engagement is the bridge that closes the gap between people and profit.
-Neglecting your employees is costly on the top and bottom line.

 Before implementing an engagement survey, HR needs to ensure buy in and sincere commitment from the top management.
 This is something you can only get if you can help them link the employee experience to the bottom line of the business.
 Let’s face it, if the false dichotomy prevails, CxOs tend to focus on the business sometimes forgetting the people that ironically delivers and drive the business results.